FStarLang/fstar-vscode-assistant/README.md

 Additionally, vscode provides default name completions based on heuristic syntactic matches for symbols in the current workspace.
 These completions show up in the completion window as "Text type": an "abc" icon precedes them.
+These are not necessarily reliable, i.e., a name suggested as a text completion may not actually exist in the current scope.

 #### Limitations